zio/zio/docs/datatypes/sync/cyclicbarrier.md

           .onInterrupt(
             ZIO.debug(
-              "task-3: I started my job with some delay! " + "so before get the chance to await on barrier, " + "the reset operation interrupted me!"
+              "task-3: I started my job with some delay! " + "so before getting the chance to await on the barrier, " + "the reset operation interrupted me!"
             )
           )